Last update: 2 weeks ago

 Tip #3: Cut sprouting fibres using shears.
 Since most natural fibre rugs are braided and sewn by hand, they are very prone to sprouting.
 This goes double for jute carpeting, which has shorter fibres.
 To remedy this, simply use shears to clip down the fibres that have already stuck out from the carpeting surface.
 The good news is that, with time, the fibres will “settle in” and you will no longer have to use your scissors as much.

 Tip #4: Always contact a manufacturer for advice on cleaning specific stains.
 If you cannot identify the stain on your carpet, or the carpet needs a more thorough cleaning overall, we highly encourage you to seek out the original manufacturer for specific cleaning recommendations, since most companies treat the fibres of their natural products differently.

-- Maintain consistent humidity within your premises.
+Tip #5: Maintain consistent low humidity levels within your premises.
 Sisal and other natural fibre carpets should be kept outside of areas with high humidity, since the extra moisture could stain them or even cause them to shrink.
 Consider purchasing a dehumidifier to maintain optimal humidity in the area where your rug is located.

 Tip #6: Make sure your rug receives even amounts of sunlight.
 As mentioned above, sisal and other natural fibres become bleached when exposed to sunlight.
 So, if your room lets moderate to high amounts of sunlight in, ensure that your rug is either fully exposed to the sunrays or completely hidden in the shadows to maintain a consistent colour.